MariyamShakoor/data-analyst-mariyam/Project 1/Readme.md

 #Project 1
 ![System Diagram](Project%201/images/Screenshot%202025-02-02%20135035.png)

-# 📘 README: Data Wrangling & Analysis on Vancouver Capital Budget Dataset
+# Data Wrangling

 ---

 ### ✅ **Project Title**
-**Data Analytics Platform (DAP) Design and Implementation for the City of Vancouver Capital Budget Dataset**
+** Data Wrangling for the City of Vancouver Capital Budget Dataset**

 ---

-### ✅ **Project Description**
-This project showcases a cloud-based data wrangling and analytics workflow applied to the *2024 Multi-Year Capital Project Budget Requests and Capital Expenditure Budget* dataset.
-The solution ensures structured data transformation using AWS services, enabling financial transparency and strategic planning for the City of Vancouver.
-This project involves the preparation, organization, and analysis of the 2024 Multi-Year Capital Project Budget Requests and Capital Expenditure Budget dataset released by the City of Vancouver.
-The dataset includes vital information about proposed capital projects, funding sources, previously approved budgets, and forecasted spending from 2024 to 2028.
-The main objective is to clean, structure, and examine the data to uncover patterns in funding requests, identify priority service areas, and assess the city’s financial planning strategies.
-By transforming the raw dataset into a clear and analyzable format, this project supports better decision-making and transparency in municipal budgeting and long-term capital investment planning.

----

 ### ✅ **Objective**
 To design and implement a robust Data Analytics Platform (DAP) using AWS that transforms raw municipal budget data into structured, high-quality datasets for analysis, forecasting, and visualization.
+The goal is to uncover trends in funding allocations, evaluate financial priorities across service categories, and support informed decision-making by transforming raw budget data into structured insights that highlight long-term capital planning and financial sustainability.

 ---

+### ✅ **Project Background**

+The City of Vancouver releases an annual dataset detailing its capital project budget requests and multi-year expenditure forecasts.
+The 2024 dataset includes detailed information on new and previously approved budgets, projected capital spending, and the funding sources used to support various infrastructure and service projects.
+With 592 records and over 20 financial fields, the dataset captures a comprehensive picture of the city's investment priorities.
+This analysis ensures the project supports transparency, financial accountability, and informed decision-making for city planners, stakeholders, and the public.

 ### ✅ **Dataset**
 - **Source**: City of Vancouver Open Data Portal